zhuzhiwei99/UniGSC/README.md

 To use custom codecs, place your encoder and decoder binaries in `third_party/video_codec/bin/` and and update the configuration accordingly.

 ### ⚙️ Configuration Files
 UniGSC supports multiple codecs.
-You must specify the codec type and its corresponding settings via either command-line arguments or a YAML configuration file.
+You must specify the codec type and its corresponding settings via either command-line arguments or a `YAML` configuration file.
 The description of each command-line arguments can be found by running:
 ```bash
 python gs_pipeline.py vgsc --help
 python gs_pipeline.py gpcc --help
 ```

-We recommend using YAML for better organization and maintainability.
+We recommend using `YAML` for better organization and maintainability.
 For complex experiments, you can create separate configuration files for different settings.

 Configuration files are located in the `configs/` directory.
-Example configurations include:
+Example configurations:
 <details> <summary>📄 <code>vgsc_config_example.yaml</code> </summary>
 This example shows a typical configuration for UniGSC using FFmpeg.
 Not all fields are required—if omitted, default values will be used.
 You can override any of them via command-line arguments when running the scripts.